2021 – 2022

 Supported by Africa Culture Fund.

-Editor: Karimah Ashadu
+Director and Editor: Karimah Ashadu

 Camera: Aigberadion Israel Ikhazuangbe